Paul Sullivan & Laura Harker profile some of the best spots in Berlin to score a superior mixed drink…

 Ring the doorbell to enter into this quirky bar, which aims to transport guests back to a time of gold diggin’ gun slingers.
 With a faux bear skin on the wall, saloon doors, a huge antique till and blues and jitterbug tinkling from the sound system, Stagger Lee is in reality more ‘upmarket saloon’ than rough and ready cowboy hangout.
 Drinks take on an inevitable Deep South theme, with an emphasis on Bourbons and Ryes, but there’s also the odd Tiki cocktail thrown in to the menu for good measure.
 Our drink of choice is their Bucket of Blood: tequila and zesty tomato juice are given the usual Bloody Mary garnishings, but the real treat is that crispy rasher of bacon that’s dipped in the glass.

 This tiny bar has a big history.
 With roots that allegedly stretch back to the prohibition era, it consists of just one table, several bar stools and a small bar that hosts around twenty patrons at a time.
-The entire ensemble is commandeered by the smartly attired, bespectacled Herr Scholl (and an occasional assistant), whose flawless drinks are served in vintage glasses and made with old school paraphernalia like strainers, muddlers and scoops.
+The entire ensemble is commandeered by the smartly attired, bespectacled Herr Scholl (or one of his assistants), whose flawless drinks are served in vintage glasses and made with old school paraphernalia like strainers, muddlers and scoops.
 The menu is heavy on gin as well as, of course, rum, stretching from heavenly Hemingways to spectacular Rum Sours.

 Despite being a briefcase-lob from the US Embassy, this quiet, one-room bar is far from a haunt for diplomats.
 Owner Günter Windhorst has crafted a place that’s loose-limbed and intimate, egged on by his own jazz and Latin collection (vinyl only), and paintings of jazz musicians on the wall.
 There’s an emphasis on American-style drinks within the 52-page menu but innovative touches balance out the classics (try the lemongrass Gimlet – an exotic adaptation of the gin and lime juice classic.
 It’s a great place for a pre- or post-theatre tipple – or just settle in at the bar and watch the staff apply their craft with impressive diligence.